-Knowing when and how to seek help for an eating disorder may be some of the most challenging pieces of the recovery puzzle.
-Because eating disorders can present in such a wide variety of ways and manifest in so many forms, it can be particularly tough to know which symptoms merit medical and psychiatric attention.
+Knowing when and how to seek help for an eating disorder is one of the most challenging pieces of the recovery puzzle.
+Because eating disorders can present in such a wide variety of ways, it can be particularly tough to know when someone's symptoms merit professional attention.
 The bottom line, however, is that eating disorders are deadly diseases: in fact, eating disorders have the second highest mortality rate of all mental illness.
-Taking decisive, targeted action early can literally help save a loved one’s life — even if their symptoms don’t seem severe or don’t appear to fit the full criteria for a diagnosable disorder.
+Taking decisive, targeted action early can literally save your or your loved one’s life—even if the symptoms you've noticed don’t seem severe or don’t appear to fit the full criteria for a diagnosable disorder.

-Anyone struggling on any level with food, weight, exercise, or body image deserves support, but knowing how to get started can be tricky.
+Anyone struggling on any level with food, weight, exercise, or body image deserves—and often needs—support, but knowing how to get started can be tricky.
 Here are the main points to consider when deciding whether you or your loved one need eating disorder treatment.

-- Behaviors and attitudes that suggest extreme concern, preoccupation, and/or obsessive/compulsive thoughts & actions about weight loss, dieting, controlling food, exercise, etc.
+- Behaviors and attitudes that suggest extreme concern, preoccupation, and/or obsessive/compulsive thoughts and actions about weight loss, dieting, controlling food, exercise, etc.

 - Skipping meals, only eating small portions, or refusing to eat certain foods